dmyersturnbull/mandos/docs/index.rst

 db_int       DrugBank interaction annotations, only approved by default. db_atc       ATC annotations from DrugBank.
-These are more comprehensive. chembl       Shorthand for all annotations from ChEMBL. db           Shorthand for all annotations from DrugBank
+These are more comprehensive. chembl       Shorthand for all annotations from ChEMBL. db           Shorthand for all annotations from DrugBank.
 ==========   =====================================================================================